lab272/semtex_varkinvis/README.md

 (a.k.a.
 "2+1/2D", i.e. 2D X Fourier), again Cartesian or cylindrical.
 In fact, the main emphasis is on direct numerical simulation of incompressible flows, with the elliptic solver (which is used by the DNS solver) available as a stand-alone adjunct.
+Having said that, the package also contains code and utilities for computing linear stability and optimal growth analysis of 2D flows, both steady and time-varying.

 Flows can have 2 or 3 velocity components, so in terms of number of spatial dimensions (D) and velocity components (C), the available